The Turkish President receives foreign leaders at the Diplomacy Forum Antalya - ExBulletin

 During the meeting, the leaders discussed bilateral links, as well as regional and international developments.

 Erdogan noted that efforts are underway to strengthen links with Sierra Leone in various sectors, especially in the defense industry.
-He also reaffirmed Türkiye's dedication to continue his collaboration with African nations on the basis of a “win-win” approach.
+He also reaffirmed the dedication of Trkiye to continue his collaboration with the African nations on the basis of a “win-win” approach.

 |